DeNeutoy/blog/docs/syntax.md

 This post explores a relatively bold hypothesis - that the applied natural language processing community has accidentally drifted into ascribing value to models for syntax, because they are popular in academia, whereas in reality, they are completely inappropriate for creating effective natural language understanding applications.

 Given how bold this statement is, I want to start with a disclaimer - this post is specifically focused on _applied NLP_ and is not a comment on the value of studying syntax in language.
-I am also not talking about what serious linguists would call _applied NLP Research_ - e.g question answering, or summarisation.
+I am also not talking about what serious linguists would call _applied NLP Research_ - i.e publishable in ACL or EMNLP.

 ### Reason 1: Universal Dependencies